 Meals included: 1 breakfast

 The Inca Trail is a highlight of any visit to Peru and it is highly recommended to anybody who is up to the physical demands of a Moderate trek.
-For those people joining a trip who do not wish to join the four-day hike, we can make alternative arrangements that allow additional time in Cusco and return transport and accommodation to Aguas Calientes at the base of Machu Picchu.
-Should you choose these alternative arrangements, the price for your holiday remains the same.
+For those people joining a Gecko's trip who do not wish to join the four-day hike, Gecko's can make alternative arrangements that allow additional time in Cusco and return transport and accommodation to Aguas Calientes at the base of Machu Picchu.
+Should you choose these alternative arrangements, the price for your Gecko's holiday remains the same.

 Your time in Cusco is your own.
 Accommodation will be provided for these two nights and breakfast is included.
 Your tour leader will not be available during this period as he or she will be trekking to Machu Picchu with the rest of the group.

 Meals included: 2 breakfasts